awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 }
 ```

-### Policy Passed as a Parameter<a name="permissions-assume-role-example-passed-policy"></a>
+### Session Policy Passed as a Parameter<a name="permissions-assume-role-example-passed-policy"></a>

-Imagine that you want to allow a user to assume the same role as in the previous example, but you want the assumed role user to have permission only to get and put objects in the `productionapp` S3 bucket\.
+Imagine that you want to allow a user to assume the same role as in the previous example\.
+But in this case you want the role session to have permission only to get and put objects in the `productionapp` S3 bucket\.
 You do not want to allow them to delete objects\.
-One way to accomplish this is to create a new role and specify the desired permissions in that role's permission policy\.
-Another way to accomplish this is to call the `AssumeRole` API and include a permissions boundary policy in the optional `Policy` parameter as part of the API call\.
+One way to accomplish this is to create a new role and specify the desired permissions in that role's permissions policy\.
+Another way to accomplish this is to call the `AssumeRole` API and include a session policy in the optional `Policy` parameter as part of the API operation\.
+The resulting session has only the permissions granted by both the role's identity\-based policy and the session policy\.
+Note that this policy cannot be used to elevate permissions beyond what the assumed role is allowed to access\.
+For more information about role session permissions, see [Session Policies](access_policies.md#policies_session)\.

 For example, imagine that the following policy is passed as a parameter of the API call\.
-The assumed role user would have permissions to perform only these actions:
+The person using the session has permissions to perform only these actions:
 + List all objects in the `productionapp` bucket\.
 + Get and put objects in the `productionapp` bucket\.

-In the following policy, the `s3:DeleteObject` permission is filtered out and the assumed role user is not granted the `s3:DeleteObject` permission\.
-The policy sets the permissions boundary for the role so that it overrides any existing permissions policies on the role\.
+In the following session policy, the `s3:DeleteObject` permission is filtered out and the assumed session is not granted the `s3:DeleteObject` permission\.
+The policy sets the maximum permissions for the role session so that it overrides any existing permissions policies on the role\.

-**Example Policy Passed with `AssumeRole` API call**
+**Example Session Policy Passed with `AssumeRole` API call**

 ```
 {